mahsaashouri/model-based-time-series-clustering-tool/README.md

 Our web-based tool, based on R's Shiny App, helps visualize various characteristics of time series, such as temporal patterns and missing values, as well as clustering attribute groupings.

-Users can upload the dataset they wish to explore using the `Browse' button.
-This dataset should include the specific columns `Series' (all the time series), `Date', `cat.col' (column which categorizes the series) names, and `latitude'and `longitude' (the area of the colelcted series).
+Users can upload the dataset they wish to explore using the 'Browse' button.
+This dataset should include the specific columns 'Series' (all the time series), 'Date', 'cat.col' (column which categorizes the series) names, and 'latitude'and 'longitude' (the area of the colelcted series).
 It also needs to include other columns as splitting variables (domain-relevant attributes) with desired names.
-The frequency option helps the user choose the time series frequency that is currently `Weekly' (for daily time series) or `Monthly'
+The frequency option helps the user choose the time series frequency that is currently 'Weekly' (for daily time series) or 'Monthly'
 (for monthly time series) is available for our tool.

 Our example dataset is monthly ```PM2.5-Taiwan.csv```, which shows the daily Taiwan PM2.5 index in different regions and counties from Jan 2006 to Nov 2019.